ap-csp-whs-2024-2025/intro-assignment-mlmai105/README.md

 ## About Me
 Answer the questions below
-* Something interesting about me is
+* Something interesting about me is my birthdays in december
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: hello
 * List your sports and extracurriculars you participate in my names joe tennis